n8tz/weather-desk/readme.md

 ## How to use

-Edit & add widgets from the setting page & save to persist.
+Edit & add widgets from the setting page & save to persist it on the server.

-### What can be improved

-- Code quality / comments
-- add some weather infos wikidata / news in the widgets
-- add some user management
-- add some test
-- add some anims & scrap picts directly from flikr
-- SSR fetching, etc...

 ## Code structure